Steve MoskoCLICK TO EXPAND

 Louis has spent 26 years in the entertainment industry, having held Senior Executive positions with major independent motion picture and television studios.

 Louis is a native of the Los Angeles area and was the Founding President of Simi Valley Lacrosse.
-He is a Board Member for the Southern California Lacrosse Association and is an advisor to Free2Luv, a non-profit youth empowerment organization standing up to bullying through community outreach and empowerment events.
+He is a former Board Member for the Southern California Lacrosse Association and is an ongoing advisor to Free2Luv, a non-profit youth empowerment organization standing up to bullying through community outreach and empowerment events.
 Louis and his wife Joanna have three college aged children and are enjoying this new period in their lives.